viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 - one **event listener** used to listen for accurate events and index data
 - one **query** used by the client to send a request to the platform
 - one **query response** (with result) used by the platform to send responses back to the client
-- one **query service** which query the data according to the received query and sends back a response
+- one **query handler** which query the data according to the received query and sends back a response

 Kasper does not say anything about your indexation process, but you are heavily encouraged to :